vyopmend/.github/profile/README.md

 ---

 ## 🌺 Valery-Chan
-Sorry, but we are not done yet.
+Sorry, this project is not ready yet!